Practices with Promise Success Story

 Santa Barbara AEBG Consortium: Carpinteria Unified School District, Santa Barbara Community College District, Santa Barbara Unified School District

-A certificate for these courses appear on students’ transcripts, and are accompanied by the issuance of digital badges which students post to their online profiles, including LinkedIn and Facebook.
+A certificate for these courses appears on students’ transcripts, and are accompanied by the issuance of digital badges which students post to their online profiles, including LinkedIn and Facebook.
 Badges are a key inclusion for program completers as transcripts and certificates don’t often tell the whole story.
 When highlighted on a job application or online resume, these digital badges can give prospective employers a more complete picture of a student’s skills, competencies, and accomplishments.
-The outcomes of this program mutually benefits both the student and employer.
+The outcomes of this program are mutually beneficial to the student and employer.
+In a 2017 employee skill survey report conducted by SynEd, 82 percent of employers identified CSI as an opportunity for them to develop a creative response to mitigate the time and money required for professional development training programs.

 1 person found this practice story helpful.